openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ### Unable to verify whether SMB bolus succeeded.
 If you are sure that the Bolus didn't succeed, you should manually delete the SMB entry from Treatments.

-Alert that the SMB bolus success could not be verified, you will need to verify the *Last bolus* field on the DASH tab to see if SMB bolus succeeded and if not remove the entry from the Treatments tab.
+Alert that the SMB bolus command success could not be verified, you will need to verify the *Last bolus* field on the DASH tab to see if SMB bolus succeeded and if not remove the entry from the Treatments tab.

 ### Uncertain if "task bolus/TBR/SMB" completed, please manually verify if it was successful.

 # Where to get help for Omnipod DASH driver

-All of the development work for the Omnipod DASH driver is done by the community on a volunteer basis; we ask that you please be considerate and use the following guidelines when requesting assistance:
+All of the development work for the Omnipod DASH driver is done by the community on a **volunteer** basis; we ask that you to remember that fact and use the following guidelines before requesting assistance:

 -  **Level 0:** Read the relevant section of this documentation to ensure you understand how the functionality with which you are experiencing difficulty is supposed to work.
 -  **Level 1:** If you are still encountering problems that you are not able to resolve by using this document, then please go to the *#androidaps* channel on **Discord** by using [this invite link](https://discord.gg/4fQUWHZ4Mw).
--  **Level 2:** Search existing issues to see if your issue has already been reported at [Issues](https://github.com/nightscout/AndroidAPS/issues) if it exists, please confirm.comment/add information on your problem.
+-  **Level 2:** Search existing issues to see if your issue has already been reported at [Issues](https://github.com/nightscout/AndroidAPS/issues) if it exists, please confirm/comment/add information on your problem.
 If not, please create a [new issue](https://github.com/nightscout/AndroidAPS/issues) and attach [your log files](../Usage/Accessing-logfiles.html).
 -  **Be patient - most of the members of our community consist of good-natured volunteers, and solving issues often requires time and patience from both users and developers.**